taskforcesh/bullmq/docs/gitbook/guide/jobs/debouncing.md

 This mode is particularly useful for jobs that have a long running time or those that must not be duplicated until they are resolved, such as processing a file upload or performing a critical update that should not be repeated if the initial attempt is still in progress.

 {% hint style="warning" %}
-Any manual deletion will remove the debounce key.
+Any manual deletion will disable the debouncing.
 For example, when calling _job.remove_ method.
 {% endhint %}

 ## Read more: